maryambkhan/cpnt262-group-assignment3/README.md

    it.
  - I just finished creating a local api for services page and now i am going to test it if it works becouse i have this problem with navigation so i cant see live changes.
+ - Just created services pages cards and applied design looking good next i am going to work on about page where i am having issue not sure y?
  ## Problem
  - cant find `#app` error updating dependencies  i am not sure what is that.
  - [SOLVED](https://github.com/storyblok/storyblok-vue/issues/13)